TehoorMarjan/lucidmechanisms/content/en/posts/2024-12-15-manjaro-with-system-wide-encryption-and-btrfs/index.md

 ## Step 2: Pre-Reboot Adjustments

-### 2.1 *Optional:* Enable Graphical Text Editor for Root
+### 2.1 *Optional:* Enable Graphical Text Editor for `root`

-For users less accustomed to command-line editors like `nano`, you can enable the graphical editor `mousepad` in the live session.
-To do this:
+For users less accustomed to command-line editors like `nano`, you can enable the graphical editor `mousepad` in the live session:

 1. Open the menu and go to **System > Add/Remove Software**.
 2. Search for and install the package `xorg-xhost`.